Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 ### 1.2.
 System Requirements

-- MacOS 10.13 and higher (64bit - Universal Intel/Silicon)
+- MacOS 10.13* and higher (64bit - Universal Intel/Silicon)
 - Linux (64 bit)
 - Windows 10 and 11 (64 bit).

+\* With the exception of the FCN plug-in, which requires MacOS 10.15.

 ### 1.3.
 Third-party